 This difference in aggression is explained by large groups having more space as well as sows being unable to recognize all their pen mates and as a result, fight less,.
 However, bigger does not always mean better.
 For example, finding an individual sow in a pen of 100+ animals, can certainly be a timely challenge.
 Thus, recommendations for group sizes for gestating sows vary based on space available, labor and management practices.

-Gestating Pen and their Group Composition
+Sow Gestating Pen and Their Group Composition

 In addition to group size and space allowance, it is also important to decide how the females will be grouped together, as previous research has shown that group composition can have an effect on aggression,.
 Specifically, research suggests grouping young females (gilts and parity 1 sows) separate from older sows (parity 2+) to minimize aggression.